George Kurian (businessman)

-George Kurian is an Indian-American business executive.
+George Kurian is an American business executive.
 He is the current chief executive officer and a member of the board of NetApp.
-Prior to this, he was the Executive Vice President of Product Operations at NetApp.
+Prior to this, he was the executive vice president of product operations at NetApp.

 Early life and education

-Kurian was born in Kerala, India.
-He is the twin brother of Google Cloud CEO, Thomas Kurian.
-George Kurian was a 1995 graduate of Stanford Graduate School of Business.
+Kurian was born to P. C. Kurian and his wife Molly in 1966 in Pampady village of Kottayam district in Kerala, India.
+Thomas Kurian Kurian senior was a chemical engineer and the general manager of Graphite India.
+Kurian was one among four brothers including his identical twin and Google Cloud CEO, Thomas Kurian.

+As their father's career involved moving around India, the twins boarded at the Jesuit-run St Joseph's Boys' High School in Bangalore.
+Both were accepted to the university IIT Madras.
+There they both took SAT tests and sent the results to various colleges, including Princeton University, which offered both of them partial scholarship places.
+At the age of 17, along with Thomas Kurian, he moved to the United States.
+George Kurian is a 1995 graduate of Stanford Graduate School of Business.
 He also holds an electrical engineering degree from Princeton University.

 Career

 Kurian worked as a valet, pizza chef and bartender in college.

 His career in tech included the role of vice president at Akamai Technologies, management consulting at McKinsey & Company, and leading Software Engineering and Product Management teams at Oracle Corporation.

 NetApp Inc.

-Kurian joined NetApp in 2011 as Senior Vice President of its storage solutions group.
-He was promoted to EVP for product operations in 2013.
-He was promoted to Chief Executive Officer in 2015.
+Kurian joined NetApp in 2011 as senior vice president of its storage solutions group.
+He was promoted to executive vice president (EVP) for product operations in 2013.
+He was promoted to chief executive officer in 2015.

-Kurian received a base salary of $9,491,210 as chief executive officer and director at NetApp.
+Kurian received a base salary of $9,491,210 as chief executive officer and director at NetApp in 2020.